 Visit iNaturalist

-Bees are vital to our ecosystem, as well as the pollination of crops, yet our bee populations are struggling due to high pesticide use.
-To give bees a boost, we manage several hives at golf courses and parks throughout the County.
+Bees are vital to our ecosystem, as well as the pollination of crops, yet our bee populations are struggling.
+To give bees a boost, we manage several hives throughout the County.